josh1-sarthak/campaigns/README.md

 ## How to run
-- npm install to install dependencies in package.json
+- cd to the folder in command line & npm install to install dependencies in package.json
 - yarn start

 ## Deployment Link